 All our CIC are allocated a VST case worker, and every CIC is RAG rated weekly.
-Our expectations are noticeably clear, in that schools communicate with the Virtual School in the first instance if any of our CIC are experiencing any difficulties as there are a variety of support, training and intervention available to prevent exclusions linking to our belonging strategy.
+Our expectations are that schools communicate with the Virtual School in the first instance.
+If any of our CIC are experiencing any difficulties as there is a variety of support, training and intervention available to prevent exclusions, linking to our Belonging Strategy.